FORDA-MOF: Colonial history

-The agency later went into many names and attached to many ministries, until in 2015 it become Research, Development, and Innovation Agency (Indonesian: Badan Penelitian, Pengembangan, dan Inovasi, BLI after the issue of Ministry of Environment and Forestry Decree No. P. 18/MENLHK-II/2015.
+The agency later went through many names and was attached to many ministries until, in 2015, it became the Badan Penelitian, Pengembangan, dan Inovasi (Research, Development, and Innovation Agency) or BLI, after the issue of Ministry of Environment and Forestry Decree No. P. 18/MENLHK-II/2015.

 Dissolution

-After the passage of Law of National Science and Technology System (Law No. 11/2019) and Omnibus Law on Job Creation (Law No. 11/2020), Siti Nurbaya Bakar, the Minister of Environment and Forestry announced that BLI will be phased out on 16 July 2020.
-The research units of BLI will be relinquished to newly formed BRIN, and the large part of the former BLI will turn into BSI LHK.
-On 14 September 2020, the agency was dissolved de jure by Presidential Decree No. 92/2020 and replaced by BSI LHK.
-The ministry confirmed again the dissolution thru Ministry of Environment and Forestry Decree No. 15/2021.
+After the passage of the Law of National Science and Technology System (Law No. 11/2019) and the Omnibus Law on Job Creation (Law No. 11/2020), Siti Nurbaya Bakar, the Minister of Environment and Forestry announced, on 16 July, 2020, that the BLI would be phased out.
+The research units of BLI would be relinquished to the newly formed BRIN, and a large part of the former BLI would turn into BSI LHK.
+On 14 September, 2020, the agency was dissolved de jure by Presidential Decree No. 92/2020 and replaced by BSI LHK.
+The ministry confirmed the dissolution again through Ministry of Environment and Forestry Decree No. 15/2021.

 Integration to BRIN

-Despite the dissolution, the transitional provision of the decree permitted the research centers/units under the former BLI/FORDA-MOF to be temporarily operated and supervised by BSI LHK until the integration to BRIN finalized.
-As in 2021, the integration progress is still ongoing.
+Despite the dissolution, the transitional provision of the decree permitted the research centers of the former BLI/FORDA-MOF to be temporarily operated and supervised by BSI LHK, until the integration to BRIN finalized.
+As of 2021, the integration progress is still ongoing.